 If ready-made grout colors in the market are not your cup of tea.
 You can make your grout tea as per your taste by personalizing the white grout with grout colorants in the flooring industry.

 Having the knowledge into your account that when the grout is wet it’ll look darker but after drying it will be a bit lighter than what you saw already.
-To get a more exact match, follow the manufacturer’s set of instructions for adjusting ratios of pigment.
+To get a more exact match, follow the manufacturer’s set of instructions for adjusting the ratios of pigment.

 Latex Additives